Can You Drive a Dirt Bike on the Road in North Carolina? Rules, Permits & Registration

 Disclaimer: The information provided by Dirt Legal is for general informational purposes only and does not constitute legal or financial advice.
 Please consult your CPA or attorney for guidance on all financial and legal matters.

-Off-Road Use: Registration Requirements
+Off-Road Use: Registration and Safety Requirements

-• Helmet and Eye Protection: All riders must wear a DOT-approved helmet and eye protection.
+• All riders must wear a DOT-approved helmet and eye protection.

-• Under 8: Prohibited from operating ATVs.
+• Under 8: Cannot operate ATVs.

 • Ages 8–11: Up to 70cc.